srid/ema-template/README.md

 ## Non-Nix workflow

-In order to use this repository without Nix, such as with plain Cabal or Stack, you must hae the following installed manually:
+In order to use this repository without Nix, such as with plain Cabal or Stack, you need to have the following installed manually:

 - ghcid (used by `bin/run-haskell` which `./Procfile` invokes)
 - https://github.com/srid/tailwind-haskell (depends on tailwincss CLI -- the npm package, along with official plugins)